neo4jrb/activegraph/docs/Configuration.rst

     **Available values:** ``:upcase``, ``:downcase``, ``:legacy``, ``:none``

-    Determines how relationship types for ``ActiveRel`` models are transformed when stored in the database.
-By default this is upper-case to match with Neo4j convention so if you specify an ``ActiveRel`` model of ``HasPost`` then the relationship type in the database will be ``HAS_POST``
+    Determines how relationship types for ``Relationship`` models are transformed when stored in the database.
+By default this is upper-case to match with Neo4j convention so if you specify an ``Relationship`` model of ``HasPost`` then the relationship type in the database will be ``HAS_POST``

     ``:legacy``
       Causes the type to be downcased and preceded by a `#`